beeware/briefcase/docs/how-to/contribute/code.rst

 Add a new feature
 -----------------

-Can you think of a feature than Briefcase should have?
-Propose a new API for that widget, and provide a sample implementation.
+Can you think of a feature that Briefcase should have?
+Propose a new API or feature, and provide a sample implementation.
 If you don't have any ideas of your own, the Briefcase issue tracker has some `existing feature suggestions
 <https://github.com/beeware/briefcase/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement>`__
 that you could try to implement.

-Again, you'll need to add unit tests and/or backend probes for any new features you add.
+Again, you'll need to add unit tests for any new features you add.

 Implement an entirely new platform backend
 ------------------------------------------